They Should Have Beat Me More - The Cycle of Physical AbuseBy Dr. Margaret Paul

 December 31, 2006

-In December, 2005, I conducted a two-day Intensive workshop with men who had recently been released from prison for domestic violence.
+Some years back, I conducted a two-day Inner Bonding Intensive workshop with men who had recently been released from prison for domestic violence.
 With the men were their wives, as well as the father of one of the batterers who was still in prison.

 The father, Douglas, sat in front of me, sharing his childhood experiences.